cardstack/tokenbridge-contracts/deploy/README.md

 # How to Deploy POA Bridge Contracts

-In order to deploy bridge contracts you must run `npm install` to install all dependencies.
+In order to deploy bridge contracts you must run `yarn install` to install all dependencies.
 For more information, see the [project README](../README.md).

 1. Compile the source contracts.

 ```
 cd ..
-npm run compile
+yarn run compile
 ```

 2. Create a `.env` file.

 ```
 cd deploy
 cp .env.example .env